JosephCordell/Listably/README.md

 ## Questions
-If you have any questions or see any issues, please submit and [issue](https://github.com/JosephCordell/Listably/issues) on GitHub!
+If you have any questions or see any issues, please submit an [issue](https://github.com/JosephCordell/Listably/issues) on GitHub!